COPD is Chronic Obstructive Pulmonary Disease – it causes obstructed airflow from the lungs.

 Live-in care provides an alternative to a residential care home and can be adapted as the condition progresses.
 Where domiciliary or visiting care only allows a person a certain number of visits per day, live-in care ensures a professional carer is available for support around the clock.

-A live-in carer would be able to provide a person living with COPD with the necessary support they need when it comes to day-to-day tasks, errands, housekeeping, meal prep and even pet care.
+A live-in carer would be able to provide a person living with COPD with the necessary support they need when it comes to everyday tasks, errands, housekeeping, meal prep and even pet care.
 In addition to this, as the condition progresses more complex care needs can be met.

 How can Elder help with COPD care?